melbournebioinformatics/MelBioInf_docs/docs/tutorials/Genome_browsers/GenomeBrowsers_Intro.md

 At the end of this introductory workshop, you will :

 * Understand the how different types of genomics and expression data are represented in Genome browsers
+* Create, save and share custom views data in Genome browsers
-* know how to import and view your own data in a genome browser
+* Know how to import and view your own data in IGV
-* Know the main file types used for storing expression data BAM file type and
+* Know the main file types used for storing expression data
 * Know how to index and sort BAM files using IGV tools
-* Create, save and share custom views data in Genome browsers *

 -------------------------------
 ## Requirements and preparation